 - ½ cup skim milk

-- 2 tbsp butter or olive oil (can sub olive oil)
+- 2 tablespoon butter or olive oil (can sub olive oil)

 - If desired, peel potatoes.
 Chop into one-inch pieces.